PaulSenon/cpe-asi2-project/README.md

         * Envelope inplementation to send messages between services

 ## TODO :
-Here is the list of what we planned to do but we did not had enough time.
+Here is the list of what we planned to do but we did not had enough time:

 * Springboot SOA :
     * Handle response to REST request after having done a subrequest to another service via ActiveMq (would have required the use of Threads)
 * Docker :